Skip to content

 To export your project, input the following:

-To import an exported Project Group, use the POST method:
+To import an exported Project Group, use the POST method along with the data in the body of your request:

-For more information on what you can do with the /group endpoint, including importing and exporting specific resources, versions, and jobs, please see here.
+For more information on what you can do with the /group endpoint, including importing and exporting specific resources, versions, and jobs, read API v1 - Group/project.

 Permissions

-The Matillion ETL client has granular permissions for the various aspects of the client, e.g. credentials, OAuth, passwords, shared jobs, task history, etc.
+The Matillion ETL app has granular permissions for the various aspects of the app, e.g. credentials, OAuth, passwords, shared jobs, and task history.

 To get the list of users in your instance, input the following: